Andrew McGibbon: The Pickerskill Reports

 A significant coup for CFR saw The Pickerskill Detentions (2005) mark the first radio performance in twenty years by Ian Richardson, playing the retired English master of Haunchurst College for Boys.
 In the series he reflected on his most memorable detentions.
 The series also featured Phil Cornwell, Martin Hyder, Dominic Hawksley and Nick Romero, and was written and directed by Andrew McGibbon.
 The series was widely acclaimed, with Ruth Cowen of The Sunday Express describing it as "bizarre and very funny" and Chris Campling of The Times noting how "Andrew McGibbon's stories about a teacher with an unusual, moralistic attitude towards justice are a good example of that gentle humour which suddenly throws in a wobbly that pulls you up short."

 In part due to Richardson's death in 2007, plans for a television transfer were abandoned.
 However, a radio sequel – The Pickerskill Reports – aired on BBC Radio 4 in four parts from 28 August 2009.
 It starred Ian McDiarmid in the Pickerskill role, with support by Thomas Brodie Sangster, Tony Gardner and Philip Madoc.
 Moira Petty of The Stage praised it by saying that "Ian McDiarmid has stepped brilliantly into the central role."
 Gillian Reynolds of The Sunday Telegraph, reviewing the second series in 2011, called it "scorchingly funny".
 This second series added Sheridan Smith to the cast.

 A concluding special, Dr Henry Pickerskill: The Final Report was transmitted in 2013, this time with Elaine Cassidy and Mark Heap in guest roles.
 The script editors were Nick Romero and David Quantick and a report on its recording was streamed online.

+Personal life

+McGibbon is married to fashion designer and entrepreneur Tanya Sarne.